mcmah309/activate/README.md

 A sane way to manage your environments.

 ## Problem Statement
-Configuration should not require additional code to build or load envinments.
+Configuration should not require additional code to build or load environments.
 Yet code in Dev, QA, Prod, etc. need different configurations to run.
 The solution often used is loading environment variables or property files at build or run time.
 This by itself has a few drawbacks: